jamie-clements/Chess-Engine/README.md

-# AI Chess Engine (Ongoing project)
+# Chess Engine (On going project)

-A Python-based chess engine with a graphical user interface using Pygame.
+A Python-based chess engine with a graphical user interface using Pygame, featuring three levels of AI difficulty.

 ## About

 This project implements a chess engine from scratch, including all the rules of chess such as piece movements, castling, en passant, and pawn promotion.
 It features:

 - A complete chess rule set implementation
-- An AI opponent using the minimax algorithm with alpha-beta pruning
+- An AI opponent with three difficulty levels using the minimax algorithm with alpha-beta pruning
 - A graphical user interface built with Pygame

 The engine is designed to be modular, allowing for easy expansion and improvement of its components.